 Directed by Robert Aldrich, the film was a critical and commercial success upon its release and has since become a cinematic icon.
 The story and its lifelike depiction have raised several questions (and comments), specifically about the veracity of events that unfold therein.
-Some parts seem realistic, while other aspects of the story seem too remarkable to be historically accurate.
-So let’s look at where ‘The Dirty Dozen’ takes inspiration from and whether it’s based on any actual incident or book.
+Some parts seem realistic, while others of the story seem too remarkable to be historically accurate.
+So, let’s look at where ‘The Dirty Dozen’ takes inspiration from and whether it’s based on any actual incident or book.

 ‘The Dirty Dozen’ is partly based on a true story.
 The film’s screenplay is adapted from E.M.
 Nathanson’s 1965 novel of the same name, which was in turn inspired by a story the author heard from his friend, Russ Meyer.
 The latter claimed to have learned of the narrative while working as a combat photographer during World War II.
 Nunnally Johnson and Lukas Heller subsequently adapted Nathanson’s novel for the screen.
 The two writers embellished the narrative a little in bringing it to screen, including adding the rhyme chanted by the titular twelve to remember the details of their seemingly suicidal mission.